The Power of One (TV series)

-The Power of One is an Australian television series, featuring hypnotist Peter Powers hypnotising members of the public and forcing them to perform amusing and often embarrassing acts.
+'The Power of One' was an Australian television series which ran for two seasons between 2006 and 2008 and featured hypnotist Peter Powers hypnotising "subjects" and forcing them to perform amusing and often embarrassing acts.

 Content

 The hypnotism in the show usually aims for comedy rather than exhibiting the hypnotist's skill.
 Examples of the acts performed on the show include: